-Excavations Near Pipelines.
+Excavations Near Pipelines

-Some Pipeline Companies require permits and the presence of a representative of the company while excavating near or crossing their pipelines.
-Make sure that you understand and comply with each Pipeline Company's requirements while excavating near their facilities.
+Some Pipeline Companies require permits and the presence of a company representative while excavating near or crossing their pipelines.
+Ensure you understand and comply with each Pipeline Company's requirements while excavating near their facilities.

 Mismarked Facilities